 In Mississippi, there are three types (or reasons) for divorce:

 - The first type is due to irreconcilable differences and is agreed upon by both spouses.
 In this type of divorce, no establishment of fault is required.
 The couple simply agrees that the marriage is irreparable and that divorce is the only option; it is also referred to as a “no-fault divorce.”
 For this type of divorce to proceed, both parties must agree to all the terms set forth in the divorce settlement.

 - The second type is irreconcilable differences, but the parties do not agree on all the terms.
 The disputed terms will be presented to a judge who will make a binding decision regarding division of assets, child custody and visitation rights.
 Both parties must agree to submit the disputed terms to the judge.

 - The third type of divorce is a “fault grounds divorce,” in which one spouse claims the marriage is ending as a result of the other spouse being guilty of any of the following:

 - Drug use

 In this type of divorce, a judge will oversee a trial, and the lawyer must prove the guilt of the accused spouse.
 If the couple does not settle on their own, the judge will decide the financial and custodial aspects of the divorce.

-When choosing a divorce lawyer, it is so very important to choose one who will listen to you and make recommendations that will help you arrive at the best outcome possible.
-If you are contemplating divorce and you live in central Mississippi, please consider Jackson divorce lawyer, Mel Coxwell.
-If you would like to have your case heard, please contact the Law Offices of Mel Coxwell today to schedule your confidential consultation.
+It is important to choose a lawyer who will listen to you and make recommendations that will help you arrive at the best outcome possible.
+We welcome the opportunity to answer your questions about any aspect of family law and recommend an effective course of action.
+Contact the Law Offices of Mel Coxwell at 601-724-8723 or email us to schedule your confidential consultation.